HamletTanyavong/Mathematics.NET/docs/docs/autodiff/reverse-mode-autodiff.md

 tape.LogNodes(logger, CancellationToken.None);
 ```

-Here, we pass in a cancellation token in case the gradient tape is too large and we do not want to log all of the nodes onto the console.
-We can also set a limit on how many nodes are logged to the console (by default, this value is 100).
+Here, we pass in a cancellation token in case the gradient tape is large and we do not want to log all of the nodes onto the console.
+We can also set a limit to how many nodes are logged (by default, this value is 100).

 ```csharp
 tape.LogNodes(logger, CancellationToken.None, 25);
 ```

-Using this on our gradient tape will give us the following output, which has been summarized:
+Using this on our gradient tape will give us the following output:

 ```
 Root Node 0:
     Weights: [0, 0]
     Parents: [0, 0]
 Node 1:
     Weights: [0.3342377271245026, 0]
     Parents: [0, 1]